kbparagua/zen/readability.md

 1. Names are important!

   The names **Fuk Mi** and **Fuk Yu** are only acceptable for asians!
-  Don't be like those parents!
-  They are basically saying, *"I give you a silly name because I don't care about your future!"*
+  *"I'm giving you a silly name because I don't care about your future!"*

+  It will last forever.
+So please take a considerate amount of time to think of a name that will f*cking make sense!

 2. Don't try to impress me!

+  So you are trying to discombobulate and flabbergast me with your convoluted words!?
+  F*CK YOU!
+Don't ever do that.
+If you think you will appear smart doing that, NO, that only shows that you are an incosiderate dumb egocentric douchebag who is trying hard to gain respect from other people.